PaulKlinger/dna-sculpture/README.md

 ## Code
 The code here is not very nice, and it's pretty slow, mostly because of the display library.
 But it's just fast enough for ~10 updates per second, which is about the limit of what is nice to look at anyway.

+The file dna.service is the systemd service configuration used to start main.py on startup (mostly as a syntax reminder to myself).